Skip to content

 • abdominal breathing exercises.

-Once you have completed your pelvic floor rehabilitation, you can reintroduce more intense exercises such as:
+Once you have completed your perineal rehabilitation, you can reintroduce more intense exercises such as:

 • Pilates;